 These can be made quickly and easily on a whim, you need very little pre-planning to make these happen (isn’t that usually the case on late Sunday mornings?).
 I’ve used this core recipe a dozen different ways based on the season: pureed pumpkin mixed in during November, fresh blueberries tossed into the batter during the summer, and ricotta added in at, well, any time of the year.
 If you’ve made pancakes before you know just how versatile they can be.

-I like to use a smoking hot griddle to cook pancakes, if you haven’t done so you might want to head to a friend’s house if they have one.
-It makes a huge difference in the quality of your pancakes.
-If you don’t have one you can pick up a cast iron Lodge griddle on Amazon for fairly cheap.
-Can you tell I’m a cast iron fanatic?
+I like to use a smoking hot griddle to cook pancakes, it makes a huge difference in the quality of your pancakes.
+If you don’t have one you can pick up a cast iron Lodge griddle on Amazon for fairly cheap and it’ll last a lifetime if cared for.

 - 2 large eggs